Progdrummer1/BellaBeat/Readme.md

 2\.
 How could these trends apply to BellaBeat customers?
 3\.
 How could these trends help influence BellaBeat marketing strategy?

-The following are the stakeholders for which this report is made and will be presented to:

-* Urška Sršen: BellaBeat’s co-founder and Chief Creative Officer.
-* Sando Mur: Mathematician and BellaBeat’s co-founder; key member of the BellaBeat executive team.
+Thera are two stakeholders for which this report is made and will be presented to.
+First, there is Urška Sršen: BellaBeat’s co-founder and Chief Creative Officer.
+And second, there is Sando Mur, who is a Mathematician and BellaBeat’s co-founder, he's a key member of the BellaBeat executive team.

 # Prepare